 Some medical detox centers advertise a rapid or ultra-rapid drug detox program for opioid addiction, a faster way to get through the physical symptoms of opioid withdrawal and start long-term recovery.
 This might sound appealing at first.
 However, rapid detox can be very dangerous.

 In a rapid detox, a person is put under anesthesia and given medication to clear the opioids from the body.
 The drugs in your system are essentially replaced, usually with a medication called naloxone.
 While it’s touted as a “quick fix” that shortens detox time, a 2013 study of 75 patients undergoing rapid detox revealed several adverse events and two deaths.
-Risks of rapid detox include choking or aspirating on vomit, heart attacks and mental instability.
+Risks of rapid detox include choking or aspirating on vomit, heart attacks and severe mental health issues.

 Though a traditional detox program takes slightly longer and is an uncomfortable process, it has a much higher rate of sustained recovery.
 Long-term recovery requires a lot of time, energy, and mental fortitude from an individual.
 If the detox process leads to a traumatic medical event like cardiac arrest, the person may be even more inclined to relapse afterward.

 Rapid or ultra-rapid drug detox is also typically far more expensive than traditional detox services, as it likely will not be covered by your insurance provider.
-Unfortunately, when it comes to seeking addiction treatment for drug or alcohol abuse, it will be a process.
+Unfortunately, when it comes to seeking treatment for drug or alcohol addiction, it will be a process.
 There’s no quick fix, but treatment is worth it!

 The Drug Detoxification Process